splunk/observability-workshop/docs/victorops/integrations/index.md

 !!! important "Handling multiple VictorOps integrations"
     SignalFx can integrate with multiple VictorOps accounts so it is important when creating one to use a descriptive name and to not simply call it VictorOps.
 This name will be used within the SignalFx UI when selecting this integration, so ensure it is unambiguous

-Once saved you need to copy the ID and save it in your `values document` using the `SFXVOPSID` parameter for use later in the module.
+Once saved you need to copy the ID and save it in your `values.txt` using the `SFXVOPSID` parameter for use later in the module.

 ![VictorOps Integration](../../images/victorops/m7-sfx-vo-integration-id.png)